Has Community Healthcare Trust Incorporated's (NYSE:CHCT) Impressive Stock Performance Got Anything to Do With Its Fundamentals?

-At first glance, Community Healthcare Trust's ROE doesn't look very promising.
-We then compared the company's ROE to the broader industry and were disappointed to see that the ROE is lower than the industry average of 6.5%.
-Despite this, surprisingly, Community Healthcare Trust saw an exceptional 44% net income growth over the past five years.
-We reckon that there could be other factors at play here.
+On the face of it, Community Healthcare Trust's ROE is not much to talk about.
+A quick further study shows that the company's ROE doesn't compare favorably to the industry average of 6.8% either.
+Despite this, surprisingly, Community Healthcare Trust saw an exceptional 41% net income growth over the past five years.
+So, there might be other aspects that are positively influencing the company's earnings growth.
 For example, it is possible that the company's management has made some good strategic decisions, or that the company has a low payout ratio.

-Is Community Healthcare Trust Using Its Retained Earnings Effectively?
+Is Community Healthcare Trust Making Efficient Use Of Its Profits?

 Additionally, Community Healthcare Trust has paid dividends over a period of seven years which means that the company is pretty serious about sharing its profits with shareholders.
-Upon studying the latest analysts' consensus data, we found that the company's future payout ratio is expected to drop to 67% over the next three years.
+Our latest analyst data shows that the future payout ratio of the company is expected to rise to 169% over the next three years.

-In total, it does look like Community Healthcare Trust has some positive aspects to its business.
+Overall, we feel that Community Healthcare Trust certainly does have some positive factors to consider.
 While no doubt its earnings growth is pretty substantial, we do feel that the reinvestment rate is pretty low, meaning, the earnings growth number could have been significantly higher had the company been retaining more of its profits.
 Having said that, the company's earnings growth is expected to slow down, as forecasted in the current analyst estimates.
-To know more about the latest analysts predictions for the company, check out this visualization of analyst forecasts for the company.
+To know more about the company's future earnings growth forecasts take a look at this free report on analyst forecasts for the company to find out more.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.